Luxury real estate brokers charged in federal indictment with sex trafficking in NYC

 After the assaults, the brothers often gave their victims concert tickets and luxury items, Williams added.

-The brothers often met their victims on dating apps or through their social connections, but also used party promoters to “source” women, according to Williams.
+The brothers often met their victims on dating apps, through social events and at bars and nightclubs, but they also used party promoters to “source” women, according to Williams.

-They also plied the women with drugs, including cocaine, mushrooms and GBH, and frequently isolated them from others and physically restrained them during the assaults, he said.
+The women were often provided drugs, including cocaine, psychedelic mushrooms and GHB, and the brothers even surreptitiously drugged some of the women’s drinks, leaving them physically impaired and unable to fight back or escape from the sexual assaults, prosecutors said in their indictment.

+"In some instances, the defendants physically restrained and held down their victims during the rapes and sexual assaults and ignored screams and explicit requests to stop,'' the indictment said.

 “They were not acting alone,” Williams said.

-Lawyers for the brothers didn't immediately respond to an email seeking comment Wednesday.
+Lawyers for the brothers did not immediately respond to an email seeking comment Wednesday.

 Follow Philip Marcelo at twitter.com/philmarcelo.